Find out how you — with the help of the right mass email software — can gain invaluable insight into your mass email campaigns

 Choose a mass email service before you begin your first campaign.

 Already started using email marketing to grow your business?
 Congratulations! you are on the right track!
 Year over year, mass email campaigns have proven to be a powerful marketing tool with a high ROI.
 However, the key to effective marketing is consistent improvement — and you can’t improve unless you are monitoring your current campaigns.
 That’s why using a mass email software for reporting is essential for getting insight on how your emails are performing with your audience.
-To get
+To get started, let’s take a look at some of the metrics you need to look out for when email reporting:

 - Open Rate – Your open rate refers to the amount of recipients that opened your email.
 This is often a good indicator of your subject line strength.